sctlcd/match-the-memory-latest-version/README.md

 ### Content <a name="Content"></a>

-- All images visible on the cards come from [PlaceIMG](https://placeimg.com/), a random images generator website.
-It offers the possibility to customise images (width, height, category).
+- All images visible on the cards come from [PlaceIMG](https://placeimg.com/), a random image generator website.
+It offers the possibility to customise images (width, height, category) before their random generation.

 ### Media <a name="Media"></a>